 But first, how did Martie and The Caker partner up?

-Because of you!
+Because of you, our Smartie Community!
 Jordan posted on IG about some of her cakes getting close to their best-by date, and asked her followers for help.
 One of our fans tagged Martie, and the rest is herstory.
 You can save big money on Jordan's baking kits (valued at $25), and we all can save these AMAZING cakes from going to waste!
 Ok, back to the interview :) Oh, but scoop up the cake kit here.

 What is your motivation behind The Caker?